 New home screen

-There's a new home screen on the iPad.
+There's a new home screen on the iPad (main picture).
 With iPadOS, widgets now live on the side, next to all of your apps, and your favourite widgets can be pinned to the front page.
-The idea is that you can add the Today Widget from the left side of the screen onto the home screen itself, so you can get your at-a-glance info (like news headlines, weather, events) more seamlessly when your iPad is in landscape.
+You can now get your at-a-glance info (like news headlines, weather, events) even more seamlessly when your iPad is in landscape mode.
+You don't have to have the today view there if you don't want it.

 Sidecar with Catalina